 Let’s have a look under the surface.
-You’re most likely right when you think to yourself (or out loud), “but that’s small and insignificant!” while wondering why your child is having such a giant reaction.
+You’re most likely right when you think to yourself (or out loud), “but that’s trivial!” while wondering why your child is having such a giant reaction.

-This is key!
+This is the key!
 But don’t stop there.
-If the current matter seems trivial, then what could her reaction mean?
+If the current issue seems insignificant, then what could her reaction mean?